chenguokai/chenguokai/README.md

 ### Hi there 👋

+I am a senior year undergraduate student in University of Chinese Academy of Sciences.

+I am currently working on COOSCA (一生一芯).

+During my free time I find it interesting to explore/contribute to some embedded/macOS related open source projects.

+Feel free to contect me with chenguokai17ATmailsDOTucasDOTacDOTcn

 <!--
 **chenguokai/chenguokai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.